 Note: The Archives is now providing limited onsite services.
 Patrons will be required to observe the following Covid-19 safety procedures until further notice:

 Patrons must be fully vaccinated and boosted.

 Patrons will be restricted to the Archives during their visit.

 Patrons may be requested to wear a facemask.

 The Associated Archives at St. Mary’s Seminary & University opened in the spring of 2002.
 Located on the campus of the nation’s first Roman Catholic seminary, this program brings together the archives of the Archdiocese of Baltimore (est. 1789), St. Mary’s Seminary & University (est. 1791), and the Associated Sulpicians of the United States (U.S. Province est. 1903), making it one of the most significant repositories for records relating to the early history of the Catholic Church in the United States.

 A state-of the-art-facility was built to house the three archives.
 We offer researchers a spacious reading room in a climate-controlled (i.e., cool) environment that has a reference library and a digital microfilm reader/printer.
 Qualified researchers are able to access the collections through the existing card catalog system and typed finding aids.
 Please see our Collections page to learn about the open collections in each of the three archives.
-Our Visitor Policy and information on scheduling an appointment, hours and upcoming closings, directions and parking, and local accommodations can be found under About the Archives.
+Our Visitor Policy and information on scheduling an appointment, hours and upcoming closings, directions and parking, and local accommodations can be found on the About the Archives page.

-The Associated Archives collects records that have permanent, historical, and enduring value from the approved offices and departments of the three sponsoring institutions.
-When you have records that need to be transferred to the archives, the first step is to consult the Records Transfer page available on this website.
-We will then be available for consultation to answer any questions.
+The Associated Archives collects records that have permanent, historical, and enduring value from the approved offices and departments of our three sponsoring institutions.
+To arrange for the transfer of records to the archives, please consult the Records Transfer page.
+Staff is also available for consultation.